rustwasm/wasm-bindgen/guide/src/wasm-bindgen-test/browsers.md

 * for Firefox - [here](https://developer.mozilla.org/en-US/docs/Web/WebDriver/Capabilities/firefoxOptions)

 Note that the `headless` argument is always enabled for both browsers.

+You have to enable the special preference `dom.workers.modules.enabled` for firefox when running the tests in Web Workers without using `WASM_BINDGEN_USE_NO_MODULE` variable.
+Because firefox supported ECMAScript modules in last release (2023-03-14) behind a special preference.

 ### Debugging Headless Browser Tests